 Reasonable effort to maintain distancing will be made when lining up before and after recess.
 Markings, such as cones, may be used to provide a visual indicating spacing.
-Face coverings will not be required during outdoor physical exertion.

 Library Learning Commons

 The library media teacher, in collaboration with classroom teachers, will continue to teach lessons on information literacy skills and digital citizenship in the Library Learning Commons.
 All KUSD libraries will have 24/7 access to digital resources, ebooks and audiobooks through ClassLink.